EDUCATION

 Would you like to support their education?
 If so, click here.

 This success is in part thanks to our San Pedro Sula house mum, Marcia, who is herself professionally involved in education.
 This is all despite the boys’ very challenging backgrounds.
-Some of the guys come from the city rubbish dump slum area, while others have grown up surrounded by gangs and violence, with little ability to ever be able to improve their lives.
+Some of the guys come from the city rubbish dump slum area, while others have grown up surrounded by gangs and violence.
+Others have witnessed murder and extreme violence.
+Living in their gang zones, our boys never had the chance to improve their lives.

-It is so gratifying to see our guys making the most of their opportunity.
-Two of the boys are now considering the courses that they will study at university – one is considering law, while the other, business management.
+It is so gratifying to see our guys making the most of their opportunities.
+Two of the boys are now considering the courses that they will study at university – one is considering law, and the other, business management.
 We appreciate everyone who supports this work.
 You should feel proud of your contribution.

-The work there is going so well that we have not only purchased a house that is used as our project base, but also, we are just about to complete a two-storey addition on the property.
-Its footprint is 60m2 in size, which means that it is in total of 120m2.
+The work there is going so well that we have not only purchased a house that is used as our project base, but also, we are about to complete a two-storey addition on the property.
+Its footprint is 60 m2 (645 sq feet) in size, which means that it is in total of 120 m2.
 This will enable us to house a further minimum of 15 boys.
 You can view a brief video of this new project by clicking here

-Meanwhile, over the border In El Salvador, our new boys’ project is also showing strong results, with Mateo, Nelson, and Miguel placed first, second, and third respectively in their classes at their Christian private school.
-At this school, academic and behavioural expectations are higher than at a government schools.
+Meanwhile, over the border in El Salvador, our new boys’ project also shows strong results, with Mateo, Nelson, and Miguel placing first, second, and third respectively in their classes at their Christian private school.
+At their school, academic and behavioural expectations are higher than at government schools.

-Erick, who leads our program there, provides ongoing mentoring/discipleship, support and encouragement, contact with both the boys’ caregivers and their various schoolteachers, feeding, and helping with homework.
+Erick, who leads our program there, provides ongoing mentoring/discipleship, support, encouragement, contact with both the boys’ caregivers and their various schoolteachers, feeding, and helping with homework.
 This is all in aid of helping the boys succeed academically, socially, spiritually and physically.

 Mateo proudly stands alongside our El Salvador project managers.
 Together they celebrate his academic achievement - coming top of the class!